 - Messages: All messages that have been sent and received within the organization with data like which agent sent the message, which contact replied, and what time the messages were sent.

-- Leads: All leads (contacts) in the organization with data like custom fields, tags, and external (VAN) IDs.
+- Leads: All contacts in the organization, organized by group, with data like custom fields, tags, and external (VAN) IDs.